storefront-x/storefront-x/docs/essentials/overriding.md

 ### Nested files

-The example above uses direct child of `components` concept.
-But, that is not a limitation, we can also override nested files.
+The example above uses direct child of `components` concept.That is not a limitation, we can also override nested files.
 We just have to preserve the same path to the file in a new module.
 Let's look at the example.

-::: code-group

 ```ts [module-a/.../GOOGLE_ANALYTICS_ID.ts]
 // module-a/config/googleAnalytics/GOOGLE_ANALYTICS_ID.ts